 Are we worthy of being a mature culture?
 I hope so.

-As part of my commitment to social change, I am offering a free email program on anger management.
-I believe that there is a huge amount of anger in our culture, some overt but most hidden.
+As part of my commitment to social change, I offer this free program on Anger Management.
+There is a huge amount of anger in our culture, some overt but mostly hidden. — it is the ‘canary in the coal mine’ of the pain and dysfunction of our society.
 It is only by managing our own lives that we will be able to respond to the difficult days ahead.

 Thanks for showing interest in the Angry?
 Change your life in 90 days program.